Ngedikes Olai Uludong: Political career

-From 2011 to 2013, Uludong became an adviser to the Coastal and Land Management Republic of the Marshall Islands Environmental Protection Authority (RMIEPA), and oversaw the land and coast management division and all related environmental management issues that included mainstream climate change infrastructure development in RMI.
+From 2011 to 2013, Uludong became an adviser to the Republic of the Marshall Islands Environmental Protection Authority (RMIEPA) and oversaw the land and coast management division and all related environmental management issues that included mainstream climate change infrastructure development in RMI.
 Meanwhile, in 2012 to 2014, she was also an advisor for the Government of the Republic of Nauru and the Lead Negotiator/Senior Advisor for Climate Change of the Alliance of Small Island States in New York City.

-In 2015, Uludong officially became Palau's Ambassador to the EU and on Climate Change as well as Palau's Permanent Representative to the United Nations' Food and Agriculture Organization (FAO), serving as the Vice Chairperson of the Committee on Fisheries (COFI) bureau to FAO.
+In 2015, Uludong officially became Palau's Ambassador to the EU on Climate Change as well as Palau's Permanent Representative to the United Nations' Food and Agriculture Organization (FAO), serving as the Vice Chairperson of the Committee on Fisheries (COFI) bureau to FAO.

 On February 10, 2017, Uludong was officially appointed as Palau's Ambassador to the United Nations, and she presented her credentials to Secretary-General of the United Nations António Guterres on March 21, 2017.

 Education

-Uludong received Bachelor of Science in Criminal Justice at the University of Guam in 2003, and her Post Graduate Diploma on Climate Change/M.Sc in Climate Change from the University of the South Pacific in Marshall Islands and Fiji after.
+Uludong received a Bachelor of Science in Criminal Justice at the University of Guam in 2003, and her Post Graduate Diploma on Climate Change/M.Sc in Climate Change from the University of the South Pacific in Marshall Islands and Fiji after.